shystruk/csv-file-validator/README.md

 ### isArray
 Type: `Boolean` <br>

-If column containes list of values separated by comma in return object it will be as an array
+If column contains list of values separated by comma in return object it will be as an array

 #### Config example ####
 ```javascript